JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 It has been a very interesting journey to learn how to implement such a data structure.

-We've learned about a thread-safe hash map called `DashMap` which combined with an `Arc` gives automatically to our `RcMap` the power of being safe to be shared and used among threads.
+We've learned about a thread-safe hash map called `DashMap` which combined with an `Arc` gives thread-safe superpowers to our `RcMap`.

-We've also learned about `Weak`, and how to use it to safely keep non-owning references to data that could or could not exist.
+We've also learned about `Weak` and how to use it to safely keep non-owning references to data that could or could not exist.

-I know that it could be more feature complete with operations such as `remove` or `alter`, the last one probably being more complex as we might decide to also alter all `ObjectRef`s pointing to that entry.
+I know that it could be more feature complete with operations such as `remove` or `alter`, the last one probably being more complex as we might decide to also alter all `ObjectRef`s pointing to an entry.

-I kept the implementation as simple as I could to serve the purpose needed in my [event_bus.rs](https://github.com/JasterV/event_bus.rs) crate.
+I kept the implementation as simple as I could to serve the needs of the [event_bus.rs](https://github.com/JasterV/event_bus.rs) crate.

 On a later post I want to talk about this crate and how to use an `RcMap` to implement an `EventBus` in a very simple way.

-If you got here I can't thank you enough!
-I hope you enjoyed, stay tuned!
+If you got here I can't thank you enough, I hope you enjoyed and stay tuned!